-All plans require monthly "health care contributions" deducted from pay in addition to the state's contribution.
-Dependent coverage, partly subsidized by the state, is also available for additional monthly contributions.
-These contributions by state officers and employees are tax-exempt.
-Managed-care plans have lower monthly contributions than those for QCHP.
+All plans are funded mostly by the state's contribution but require monthly "health care contributions" that are deducted from pay.
+Dependent coverage, partly subsidized by the state, is also available for additional monthly deductions.
+Contributions deducted from pay are tax-exempt.
+Those for QCHP are higher than for the other plans.

-The Quality Care Health Plan offers a comprehensive package of benefits, including some features not offered in HMOs.
+The Quality Care Health Plan offers a comprehensive package of benefits, including some features not offered by HMOs.
 It allows a member to choose any medical provider, and to change providers at any time.
 But members are given incentives to use preferred provider organizations (PPOs) and networks for major procedures such as surgery.

 HMOs are managed-care plans that offer comprehensive benefits, including many preventive services.
-Each participating member must choose a primarycare physician who participates in the plan to coordinate all of the member's care.
+Each participating member must choose a primary-care physician who participates in the plan to coordinate all of the member's care.
 Each HMO works with particular provider networks and hospitals.

-The open-access plan is basically an indemnity plan, but has three levels of copayments and annual cost limits depending on which provider the patient uses for each service.
-The state's "Benefit Choice Options" booklet for July 2006 through June 2007 shows benefits offered by this plan on page 13.
+The OAP is basically a fee-for-service plan, but with three levels of copayments and annual cost limits that vary depending on which provider the patient uses for each service.